 Homeschooling children has gone from being a strange, almost unheard of pursuit to something that is widely recognized.
 There are a multitude of reasons to prefer to keep your child at home, especially in their younger years.

 Perhaps you are concerned about safety, which is unsurprising given the turn of events the 21st century has taken.
-Or maybe you doubt the educational system and would prefer your child to have a more rounded experience.
-Perhaps it just suits your other philosophies and thoughts as a parent.
+Or maybe you doubt the educational system and would prefer your child to have a more rounded experience, which can also be provided on a boarding school for boys and girls, along with a strong sense of independence.
+Perhaps homeschooling just suits your other philosophies and thoughts as a parent.
 There is no right or wrong reason for looking into homeschooling.

 If you are contemplating making the leap, you have to acknowledge that your home is about to become a school.
 It may be nice to think of having lessons outdoors in the sunshine, or going through maths sums on the floor of the den while you share raisins.
 Nice, but impractical.
 You’re going to have to make a few changes.